Fabiokleis/plabook_basics/README.md

-# plabook_basics
+# Plabook basics
-A list of yml example contructors to playbooks
+A list of yml example contructors to playbooks.